Avoid These 4 Common Pitfalls When Using Embedded Contract Services

 When your organization invests in new technology or undertakes large projects, an embedded contract services provider can deliver external specialists who can help kick-start programs and promote utilization.
-For example, the introduction of collaboration technologies, virtual reality, or data visualization at enterprise scale may require user support and/or ongoing facilitation of equipment, facilities, or even meetings.
+For example, the introduction of collaboration technologies, virtual reality, or data visualization at an enterprise scale may require user support and/or ongoing facilitation of equipment, facilities, or even meetings.
 Additionally, if your organization has faced staff reductions or has had other impacts, such as working remotely, outsource assistance with large ongoing projects may make sense.
 User experience doesn’t have to suffer when embedded services are a viable option.
 Whether the contract is a few months or spans into years, well-structured contract services can add value and help mitigate loss of time and money.
 This type of service helps avoid the following common pitfalls that organizations often experience.

 1. No Dedicated Expert

 An embedded contract services provider should have a dedicated and experienced person on site to manage, maintain, and navigate the systems for clients.
 That person should be capable of being a single point of contact for the majority of requirements.
 They should not have to call their head office for assistance with every task.
 Embedded support must have the knowledge and expertise to successfully deliver to expectations and provide a reliable user experience.
 Even if the person is assisting remotely, their lack of knowledge will become evident if they regularly have to ‘get back to you’ or ‘loop in another person’.
 It may be inevitable that your dedicated person needs to reach out, so find out what the escalation process and who is involved in these situations.

 You want an expert because a generalist won’t bring the benefit you need.
 The right person with the right skills will free your team to focus on other tasks.
 This is especially critical if your team is small or already stretched thin.